 3. Vegetable Juice

-Vegetable Juice?
-If you aren’t getting enough vegetables in your diet.
-The best way to include vegetables in your diet is in its juice!
+If you aren’t getting enough vegetables in your diet, the best way to include vegetables in your diet is by making juice!

 There are numerous vegetable juice recipes to try out, you should try the carrot juice!
 Carrot juice is a great source of beta- carotene which is a type of vitamin A but it should be pasteurized.